Nirajan1-droid/s3-bucket/README.md

 4) link the IAM role to the s3 in the bucket policy
 //here only the putObject rule is allowed
-//different actions includes different conditions. example s3:x-amz-acl doesn't supports delete action. test1 is the name of the arn:aws:iam::774128487687:role/test1 can be found in the IAM section after role creation arn:aws:s3:::nirajannirajan can be found in the s3 section after the bucket creation /role/ is meant to be added between the name of the bucket and the name of role.
+//different actions includes different conditions. example s3:x-amz-acl doesn't supports bucket-level actions such as s3:PutBucket, s3:GetObject, s3:PutObjectAcl, s3:GetBucketLocation. test1 is the name of the arn:aws:iam::774128487687:role/test1 can be found in the IAM section after role creation arn:aws:s3:::nirajannirajan can be found in the s3 section after the bucket creation /role/ is meant to be added between the name of the bucket and the name of role.
+<br> <br>
 {
     "Version": "2012-10-17",
     "Statement": [